polomarte/martian_components/README.md

 ## Building

-- If you want to see the preview , you can use the following commands to access the folder and start the server
+- If you want to see the preview , you can use the following commands to access the folder and start the server.

 ```bash
   cd martian_components/test/dummy && rails server